 DOUGLAS THROCKMORTON is the Deputy Director for Regulatory Programs of CDER at FDA.
 In this role, Dr. Throckmorton shares the responsibility for overseeing the regulation of research, development, manufacture and marketing of prescription, over-the-counter, and generic drugs in the United States.
 He is committed to ensuring that the benefits of approved drugs outweigh their known risks.
 Dr. Throckmorton received his medical degree from the University of Nebraska Medical School and completed his residency and fellowship at Case Western Reserve University and Yale University, respectively.
 Prior to coming to the FDA in 1997, he conducted basic science research and practiced medicine at the Medical College of Georgia, Augusta, Georgia and Augusta Veterans Administration Hospital.

 EMILY LEONGINI is an associate in Arent Fox’s Washington, DC office.
-As a member of the firm’s FDA Practice, Emily focuses her practice on a wide array of regulated products, including laws governing prescription, generic, and over-the-counter drugs, dietary supplements, foods, alcoholic beverages, and cannabis.
-Prior to joining Arent Fox, Emily worked at the US Food and Drug Administration for nearly six years, most recently in the Office of Regulatory Affairs (ORA) where she formulated and analyzed policies on matters such as device and drug quality, drug supply chain security, and establishment inspections.
-Before joining ORA in 2012, Emily worked in the FDA’s Office of Policy, Office of the Commissioner, and the Office of Compliance, Center for Drug Evaluation and Research.
-Before joining the FDA in 2009, she worked for a small litigation firm, focusing on matters of food safety and administrative law.
-While in law school, Emily served as a law clerk for the Office of Civil Rights in the US Department of Health and Human Services and the American Law Division of the Congressional Research Service.
+As a member of the firm’s FDA Practice, Emily focuses her practice on an array of highly regulated products, including laws governing prescription, generic, and over-the-counter drugs, dietary supplements, foods, alcoholic beverages, and cannabis.
+Before joining Arent Fox, Emily worked at the FDA for nearly six years, first in the Center for Drug Evaluation and Research and most recently in the Office of Regulatory Affairs.
+Before joining the FDA in 2009, she worked for a boutique administrative litigation firm, focusing on matters of food safety.
+Emily earned a JD from American University, Washington College of Law, a Master of Public Policy from the University of Southern California, and BA from the University of Texas at Austin.